Vishal-1232/Design-Patterns/FacadeDesignPattern/Readme.md

 ## When to Use:
 It is used when we have to hide the system complexity from client.

-**example:** when client press accelerator or brake in car then the complexity behind how things are working are hidden. so we can say we provided client a ⭐Facade Layert⭐ where accelerator,brake and Stearing etc are present.
+**example:** when client press accelerator or brake in car then the complexity behind how things are working are hidden. so we can say we provided client a ⭐Facade Layer⭐ where accelerator,brake and Stearing etc are present.

 > we should not force client to use Facade layer, if client wants to go through the complexity then he can go.